-Vincent has been a professional artist for th past 16 years specializing in photography, video, graphic design and youth art facilitating.
+Vincent is a professional artist for the past 16 years specializing in photography, multimedia, video and youth art facilitation.
 He graduated from SAIT in 1999 with a Journalism Arts Diploma and graduated from AMTC in 2001 with a Multimedia Diploma.
-He is currently pursuing a degree in Motion Picture Arts at RDC and will be graduating in 2015.
+Vincent is pursuing a degree in Motion Picture Arts at RDC and will graduate in 2015.

-His work has been published and showcased in 7 galleries, Time magazine, and numerous programs and books for the City of Calgary.
+Additionally, Vincent’s work has been published and showcased in many art galleries, Time magazine, and numerous programs and books for the City of Calgary.
 He has teamed up with many non-profit organizations such as the Boys & Girls Club, Red Cross, Antyx Community Arts and the Tallman Foundation to empower youth.
-His most notable mentorship projects have been the “Hope Art” program that involved 18 schools in the greater Forest Lawn area in Calgary and his “Trinity Art” program in the country of Trinidad and Tobago.
+His most notable projects have been the “Hope Art” program that involved 18 schools in the greater Forest Lawn area in Calgary and his “Trinity Art” program in the country of Trinidad and Tobago.
+Since 2007, he has worked with over 2000 youth through the arts.

 Have you ever had emotions you could not explain or had trouble describing a situation with words?
 Visual communication is so important in our society and the majority of us do not even realize we are using it.
 This non verbal communication can be demonstrated through our many senses like body language, symbols or metaphors.
 As I continue to evolve as an artist, I am becoming more intune with this communication and I call it “Photo Language.”